mbeddr/mps-gradle-plugin/README.md

 * `javaExec` - optional `java` executable to use.
 * `plugins` - optional list of plugins to load before model check is attempted.
     * The notation is `new Plugin("someID", "somePath", {true|false})`.
-First parameter is the `plugin id`, second is `short (folder) name` and the third an optional `pre installed` flag, indicating if the plugins is placed under mps/plugins or not.
+First parameter is the `plugin id`, second is `short (folder) name` and the third an optional`is custom` flag, indicating if the plugin is placed under custom location.
 * `pluginLocation` - location where to load the plugins from.
 Structure needs to be a flat folder structure similar to the `plugins` directory inside of the MPS installation.
 * `models` - optional list of models to check.
 RegEx can be used for matching multiple models.